KingInTheNet/loqseq_test/pages/Test page 2.md

-- This is a newer page but I'm dumb so I made this longer than expected, and I also skippped all the instructions
+- This is a newer page but I'm dumb so I made this longer than expected, and I also skippped all the instructions but I was so dumb I can't make this work